Erreur32/DayZ-Stat-Server/README.md

 #   Simple live Stat for Dayz Standalone server ☠.
-Inspired by Omega namager for the template.
+Inspired by Omega namager template.

+*The [OmegaManager](https://cftools.de/) is a local application to run your DayZ servers.
+It automatically deploys, runs, watches, restarts and updates your server.*

-## 🔥 STILL in Devlopment ...
+## 🔥 STILL in Devlopment ... not ready yet

-### Required
+### Configuration Required

  -  Set the *config.php* file and fill your `ip` , `port` , `query` and `omega server port mod`.